dhakad-anant/Digital-Image-Processing-Project/README.md

 * Visualize Seam Removal Process : if you want to see the whole process turn it on (select yes)

 * Choose Energy Function : select desired option.

+* Final output images are saved in the Project folder.

 ## Note